 You move from each station to another after one minute and take another minute as a break after each round.
 Wall-Balls are delivering presents, Deadlift-High-Pulls can be helping pull the sledge out of a ditch, Box jumps are you getting from one roof to another or avoiding obstacles on the way and rowing suits as „fuelling“ the sledge because the reindeer are too exhausted.

-If you want to design your own Christmas WOD, you should also think of a little Christmas story surrounding it.
-If you don’t want to do that Santa-thing, but you’re not that creative, you can always look up Christmas stories on the internet.
+If you want to design your own Christmas WOD party, you should also think of a little Christmas story surrounding it.
+If you don’t want to do that Santa thing, but you’re not that creative, you can always look up Christmas stories on the internet.
 The best exercises to implement into a Christmas WOD are sledge-pull, rope-climb, thrusters, wall-balls, running or other cardio, clean+jerk, snatch, pull-ups and planks.